 - Cracked hardwood floors

 - Tools made of wood and metal

-Since mineral oil is non-toxic, odorless, and hypoallergenic, you can even use it to clear finish homemade wooden baby toys that are often put into their mouths.
+Since mineral oil is non-toxic, odorless, and hypoallergenic, you can even use it as a clear finish for homemade wooden baby toys often put into their mouths.

 The frequency at which you need to apply mineral oil to your wood surface will depend on a few factors, including:

 For example, if you have a cutting board that is made from softwood and is used on a daily basis, you will need to apply mineral oil to it more often than a dresser that is made from hardwood and used infrequently.